getreu/tp-note/docs/source/tpnote--manpage.md

 The way how _Tp-Note_ synchronizes the note's metadata and filename is defined in the template '`[tmpl] sync_filename`'.

-Once _Tp-Note_ opens the file in an text editor, the note taker may decide updating the title in the note's YAML metadata section from '`title: "Favorite Readings"`' to '`title: "Introduction to bookkeeping"`'.
+Once _Tp-Note_ opens the file in an text editor, the person taking notes may decide updating the title in the note's YAML metadata section from '`title:
-After closing the text editor the filename is automatically updated too and looks like:
+"Favorite Readings"`' to '`title: "Introduction to bookkeeping"`'.
+After closing the text editor the filename is automatically updated too and looks
+like:

     "20200306-Introduction to bookkeeping--Note.txt"